 Single-origin simply means that the coffee beans come from just one specific producer, crop, region or country.
 They tend to have a more distinctive flavour, depending on the growing and processing conditions.

-Lots of factors including botanical variety, soil, climate, altitude, and shade for example will influence flavour.
-Some coffee enthusiasts may favour a single-origin coffee because of its purity and high quality.
+Lots of factors including botanical variety, soil, climate, altitude, and shade, for example, will influence flavour.
+Some coffee enthusiasts may favour single-origin coffee because of its purity and high quality.
 Plus they often tell a story about their provenance.
 Coffee purists might also recommend you drink single-origin coffee black with nothing added, to get its unique and uninterrupted taste.